E-commerce

 Support is one of the most underused sources in CRO.
 Repeated pre-purchase questions are powerful signals.
 If ten people in a week ask how express delivery works or whether a product is compatible with a specific use, that is not an isolated support issue.
 It is a conversion issue.

-A useful CRO hypothesis doesn’t just say “let’s change this.”
+A useful CRO hypothesis does not just say « let's change this ».
 It connects an observed friction to a specific change and an expected metric.
-This is a central point for improving the quality of your optimization.
-The vaguer your hypotheses are, the vaguer your learnings will be as well.
+This is a key point for improving the quality of your optimization.
+The vaguer your hypotheses are, the vaguer your learnings will be too.

 Observation